Forensic Psychology BSc (Hons)

 Your future career

 A forensic psychology degree can lead to a variety of careers in the legal, criminal justice, and mental health fields.
 You may work with young offenders and criminals to reduce offending behaviour, analyse crime profiles or assess the treatment of prisoners.
 It may take several years to become a licensed forensic psychologist.
-Try to gain as much work experience as possible during your degree.
+Try to gain as much work experience as possible during your psychology degree.

 Industry links